 How Our Houston Medicare Fraud Attorneys Can Help

 Suppliers and providers have one task during a ZPIC audit—establish that no fraud occurred.
 Regardless of billing mistakes, proving the absence of fraud (or supplying sufficient evidence to stem accusations of fraud) prevents the ZPIC from turning your case over to the Department of Justice (DOJ) or the Office of the Inspector General (OIG).

 The only way to protect yourself from fraud investigation and Medicare exclusion is through airtight documentation, drafting clear and executable policies, and ensuring that your practices are demonstrably compliant.
-The legal team at Hendershot, Cannon & Hisey, P.C. has spent more than 150 years combined helping healthcare organizations protect themselves from Medicare investigations.
+The legal team at Hendershot, Cowart & Hisey, P.C. has spent more than 150 years combined helping healthcare organizations protect themselves from Medicare investigations.

 Our Houston Medicare fraud lawyers are familiar with preparing businesses for regulatory audits, as well as defending them from agencies who work to fine them without evidence of wrongdoing.
 We also have decades of experience with healthcare compliance.
 In short, there’s no firm more equipped to help protect you from a ZPIC audit.

 Call us at (713) 909-7323 or contact us online to learn about what you need to ensure long-term success and compliance.